Uploaded image for project: 'Machine Config Operator'

 What do the answer to these questions mean?

-• If bootc and rpm-ostree can coexist on a system simultaneously, that means we can be more precise about adopting it.
+• If bootc and rpm-ostree can coexist on a system simultaneously, that means we can keep the non-layered update path active for now.

-• If bootc and rpm-ostree cannot coexist, then we need to figure out how to integrate bootc into the MCD in such a way that it can be put behind a feature gate.
+• If bootc and rpm-ostree cannot coexist, then we need to figure out how to integrate bootc into the MCD in such a way that it can be put behind a feature gate since we will need to keep the non-layered update path present while also enabling the image-mode path to exist.

 How we can answer these questions: